ZacZe/HandUX/README.md

 # Hi.
-Welcome to this hand-tracking tool.
+Welcome to HandUX, a hand-tracking tool.

 ## Requirements:
 You must have the following installed: